DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 I have added icons to the navigation bar and removed user profile.
 Instead I will generate the users information at the top of the navigation bar, this way it is neater overall.
 The background material I was attempting to use is causing my code to crash, I need to go searching again.
 I added code to friend finder so existing friends will not be added to the recommended list.
 All is going well.
 I need to add some testing on my delete functions to make sure they are acting according to plan.
 ListViews need a beauty treatment.

+#28

+User profile has been removed and replaced with a navigation_header located at the top of the drawer_layout.
+The overall design looks much neater with this.
+The top bar includes the users profile picture with their name and email address.
+I decluttered the record_audio page as well.
+It was getting far to messy.
+I decided to go for a leaner look.
+My plan now is to reload listview after button is clicked.
+This piece of functionality will be used multiple times on different lists.
+After this I am onto my final stretch of testing.